Veterans with Disabilities Homestead Exemption

 You must apply for the exemption with the County

 Assessment Office.
-Forms are available here (Veterans with Disabilities Exemption Form).
-After the initial
+Forms are available here (Veterans with Disabilities Homestead Exemption Form) After the initial

 application is approved, you will be mailed a renewal form each